 - Improved data visibility: DLP software required security teams to document and classify new and existing data.
 While this exercise increased data visibility, it also limited a DLP’s capacity to only actions a company defined as bad.

 - Reduced financial risk: When company data lived in local drives, DLPs could prevent the chances of a data leak and losing money from damages.

-Traditional DLPs undeniably positively impacted the cyber security industry, but they fall short of securing sensitive information as companies continue to transition to cloud technologies.
+Traditional DLPs undeniably positively impacted the cyber security industry, but they fall short of securing sensitive information as companies continue to transition to cloud technologies and unstructured data increases.